 systemctl restart httpd.service systemctl start nagios.service systemctl start nagios.service systemctl start nagios.service

 If you have a firewall running, you need to open port 80 in the firewall:

 firewall-cmd --permanent --zone=public --add-port=80/tcp firewall-cmd --reload

 Step 6.
 Accessing Nagios Web Interface.

 Finally, you can now access the Nagios web console.
-Open your web browser and point it to Nagios Core web directory, for example:
+Open your web browser and point it to the Nagios Core web directory, for example:

 http://192.168.1.77/nagios OR http://idroot.us/nagios

-When prompted for username and password you will introduce the username “nagiosadmin” and the password that you entered in step 3.
+When prompted for a username and password you will introduce the username “nagiosadmin” and the password that you entered in step 3.
 In case you forget this password you can modify it by rerunning the htpasswd command in step 3.